Fernand Delarge

-Fernand Delarge (born 13 April 1904, date of death unknown) was a Belgian boxer who competed in the 1924 Summer Olympics.
+Fernand Delarge (13 April 1904 – 14 September 1960) was a Belgian boxer who competed in the 1924 Summer Olympics.
 He was born in Liège.

-In 1924 he was eliminated in the first round of the light heavyweight class after losing to the upcoming bronze medalist Sverre Sørsdal.
+In 1924 he was eliminated in the first round of the light heavyweight class after losing to the upcoming bronze medallist Sverre Sørsdal.

 After the Olympics Delarge turned pro and won the European Championship in 1926 against Herman van't Hoff.
 After two successful title defences he lost the title to Max Schmeling in 1927.

+Delarge died in Liège on 14 September 1960 at the age of 56.